Jantomz/polycomb/DESIGN.md

 Welcome to the design document for Polycomb.
 This markdown file will provide insight into why I made the design choices I made and a rough overview of using the application.

+## NOTE

+Polycomb is more so a functionality application, and so it has many many parts to it that were unable to be in the live demo.
+Examples are creating posts and practicing wordlists.

 ## Design Choices

 There are a few categories of design choices, which are split into many more.
 Here is the rough tree: